awsdocs/macie-user-guide/doc_source/macie-classify-objects-content-type.md

 1. Choose any of the listed managed content types to view its details\.

-   To enable or disable a content type, on its details page, use the **Enabled/Disabled** drop\-down menu, and then choose **Save**\.
+   To enable or disable a content type, on its details page, use the **Enabled/Disabled** dropdown and choose **Save**\.

-The following list describes all content types that Macie can assign to your objects:
+The following list describes the complete list of content types that Macie can assign to your objects\.

 |  |  |  |  |